-The Museum offers for loan a variety of zoological specimens and a series of kits featuring items of historical, archaeological and geological significance.
+The CMU Museum offers for loan a variety of zoological specimens and a series of kits featuring items of historical, archaeological, and geological significance.
 This program is a valuable resource to Central Michigan University faculty and students, as well as primary and secondary school educators and students.
 These loan materials provide access to a wide range of specimens and artifacts, many of which are generally unattainable.
-Special kits may be requested and prepared, but the following prepared kits are available for loan:
+The following prepared kits are available for loan.
+Special kits may be requested and prepared.

 The following guidelines have been established to protect museum collections and to assure their availability to all users.
 Your cooperation is appreciated and will help us meet the needs of everyone.